MuhweziDeo/Andela-Weekone-Fast-Food-Fast/readme.md

 - cd in directory with cloned respository
 - Run 'pip3 install -r requirements.txt' to install recommended packages for python3 in terminal
 - If you are using python 2 'run pip install -r requirements.txt' in terminal
+- open terminal
+- run "git checkout 160364084-api-endpoints"
-- After packages are installed run python/python3 run.py to run server for the application
+- run "python/python3(depending on python version) run.py" to start server
 - In browser navigate to https://localhost:5000 to access app

 ## Running Tests